MixedMatched/juniper/README.md

 Proven theorems in the Lean 4 project are exported as JSON and imported into Rust.
 Then, those theorems are converted into [rewriting rules](https://en.wikipedia.org/wiki/Rewriting) by extracting `Forall`s as variables.
 Finally, [egg](https://egraphs-good.github.io/) is used to find the simplest form for a given statement using the rewriting rules obtained from Lean.

-For a more detailed explanation, visit lean/README.md and rs/README.md.
+For a more detailed explanation, see the [Lean README](lean/README.md) and the [Rust README](rs/README.md).

+## Mathematical details

+### Domain

+While the basic datatype of numbers in this project are Rationals, the operating domain of mathematical rules is not.
+All numbers and expressions should be expected to be in the Reals, but only the Rational subset of the Reals are represented by constants.
+Approximation is also done in the Reals (but represented by floats).

-## (Un)Soundness
+### (Un)Soundness

 The point of this project is not to create a perfectly sound CAS using Lean proofs[^1], more to demonstrate how results in Lean can be automatically leveraged and utilized for computer algebra (or other similar rule-rewriting systems).
 A few things result from this distinction: